 Defenses of Manila Bay

-largest island, was fortified prior to World War I with powerful
+the largest island, was fortified prior to World War I with powerful

 coastal artillery and named Fort Mills.
-The tadpoleshaped island lay two miles from
+The tadpoleshaped island lay

 The next feature proceeding east from Topside was Middleside, a small